 — Melissa, Billy’s fur parent

-The best way to boost your pup’s gut microbiome is by giving them a nutritionally complete diet that’s chock-full of bioavailable nutrients — it’s as simple as that.
+The best way to boost your pup’s gut microbiome is by giving them a nutritionally complete diet chock-full of bioavailable nutrients — it’s as simple as that.